patosvi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6-abs.c		 function that computes the absolute value of an integer.
 7-print_last_digit.c function that prints the last digit of a number 8-24_hours.c prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

-9-times_table.c    function that prints the 9 times table, starting with 0.`
+9-times_table.c    function that prints the 9 times table, starting with 0.` 10-add.c           This function adds two integers and returns the result.